-Seven bridge decks containing fibers either have been constructed or are planned for construction in Kansas.
-To date, five of the seven decks have been constructed.
-Two of the five were deck replacements of north and south bound I-635 over State Avenue located in Wyandotte County, each completed in two placements.
-Both decks contained polypropylene macrofibers and the south bound deck contained glass fiber reinforced polymer reinforcement.
+Seven bridge decks containing fibers have been constructed in Kansas.
+Two of the seven were deck replacements of north and south bound I-635 over State Avenue located in Wyandotte County, each completed in two placements.
+Both decks contained polypropylene macrofibers and the south bound deck contained glass fiber-reinforced polymer reinforcement.
 The first deck was constructed in the third quarter of 2013 and the second deck was constructed in the fourth quarter of 2013.
-KU personnel were not present on the first placement during the construction; while the other three placements were completed with KU personnel in attendance monitoring construction.
-The third deck is west bound US-24 over Menoken Road and contains polypropylene microfibers.
+KU personnel were not present during construction of the first placement of the first deck while the other three placements were completed with KU personnel in attendance monitoring construction.
+The third deck is east bound US-24 over Union Pacific Road and contains polypropylene microfibers.
 KU personnel were not present during the construction of this deck.
-The fourth completed deck, east bound US-24 over Union Pacific Railroad, was constructed in two placements on August 19 and 26, respectively.
+The fourth deck, east bound US-24 over Union Pacific Railroad, was constructed in two placements on August 19 and 26, respectively.
 The deck contained F70 polypropylene microfibers and was constructed with KU personnel in attendance.
-The fifth deck (K-10 over North Canal in Douglas County) was constructed on November 10 with KU personnel present at the site.
-This deck contained Strux 90/40 Macrofibers, type C fly ash and slag.
-The remaining two decks are scheduled to be constructed in 2015 in Douglas County and will contain synthetic macrofibers, KU is in contact with the project manager and will be present at the construction.
+The fifth, west bound K-10 over North Canal located at Douglas County, was constructed on November 10 with KU personnel present at the site, this deck contained Strux 90/40 Macrofibers, tClass C fly ash and slag.
+The sixth (Haskell over K-10) and seventh (31st over K-10) decks, both located at Douglas county, were constructed on May 12 and June 1, respectively, with KU personnel present during the construction.
+These two decks contained concrete with Strux 90/40 Macrofibers with type C fly ash and slag.